Republicans hopeful Senate will acquit Trump in impeachment trial as early as Friday | CBC News

 Republicans hopeful Senate will acquit Trump in impeachment trial as early as Friday

+Watch continuing coverage of the Senate impeachment trial here at 1 p.m.
+ET

-A Democratic push to force Republicans to accept witnesses at President Donald Trump's impeachment trial in the U.S. Senate appeared to be flagging on Wednesday, raising the possibility he could be acquitted as early as Friday.
+A Democratic push to force Republicans to accept witnesses at President Donald Trump's impeachment trial in the U.S. Senate appeared to be flagging, raising the possibility he could be acquitted as early as Friday.

 As senators questioned both the Trump legal team and the Democratic managers of the trial, Trump lawyer Alan Dershowitz offered an expansive defence of presidential power that provoked astonishment among Democrats.